emmanuellujan/emmanuellujan.github.io/index.md

 @@
-[Models and simulations in Electroporation Treatments] (https://github.com/LSC-UBA/OpenEP)
-In this line of work, computational/mathematical models are used for studying electroporation (EP) based treatments applied to solid tumors, e.g. irreversible electroporation (IRE), electrochemotherapy (ECT), and gene electrotransfer (GET).
+[Models and simulations in Electroporation Treatments] (https://github.com/LSC-UBA/OpenEP) Computational/mathematical models are used to study electroporation based treatments applied to solid tumors, e.g. irreversible electroporation, electrochemotherapy, and gene electrotransfer.
 We seek optimal combination of electrode geometries, field intensity, pulse length, heat distribution and conductivity to induce neoplastic cells death of ​​primary tumor preserving most of healthy tissue.
-These kind of therapies present high efficacy and low side effects, they could represent an alternative to traditional methods such surgery, radiotherapy or chemotherapy.
+These types of therapies present high efficacy and low side effects, they could represent an alternative to traditional methods such surgery, radiotherapy or chemotherapy.
 @@

 @@row